-A collection of around 2000 plastic objects (some of which have been exhibited and the rest are conserved in the reserve), from the most every day to unique items or original products to understand the twentieth and twenty-first centuries.
+A collection of around 2000 plastic objects (some of which have been exhibited and the rest are conserved in the reserve), from the most every day to unique items or original products to understand the 20th and 21th centuries.

 A meeting with objects, in particular with those that were part of our daily lives: these objects that seem so ordinary to us, so practical and at the same time without being aware of how or why they were made, and furthermore, without imagining that they would one day become icons of an era, of a way of life and thinking about life.

 Of the entire collection, built since the 1980s by the Brussels collector Philippe Decelle, 500 objects are exhibited in the permanent exhibition rooms at Design Museum Brussels.
 To show this creative landscape more accurately, there are also loans from international or private collections as well as donations.

 Designed by architects as an extension of the permanent exhibition, the reserves are visible while obeying the strict conservation norms.
 Thus, the most curious may view the rest of the collection behind glass.

 Designed by the architects as an extension of the permanent exhibition, the area housing the museum’s reserve collection can be seen by the visitors.
 However, the visibility of these spaces behind the scenes does not obstruct their main function as a place of conservation and research, principles on which every museum is founded.
 With this objective in mind, the items are arranged according to type of materials (PVC, ABS, PC, etc.) .
 The lighting is deliberately subdued, except in cases of specific activity, in order to limit any deterioration associated with exposure to light.
 The temperature and humidity level are likewise controlled, as plastic, like other materials, is affected by climatic variations.